n8layman/n8layman.github.io/_posts/2024-09-09-Targets-and-tidymodels.md

 ## tune_grid_branch()

-Below is my implementation of a dynamic branch friendly tune_grid function.
+Below is my implementation of a dynamic branch friendly **`tune_grid()`** function.
 In addition to the benefits described above it also tracks both fit time and the amount of memory required for each model fit.
-Using targets it’s possible to just fit a few of the models in order to profile your model tuning workflow.
+With targets it’s also possible to just fit the first few fold and hyper-parameter combinations in order to profile your model tuning workflow.
 This can be accomplished by setting `pattern = head(cross(training_data_folds, bart_gridsearch), 5)` which will fit the first 5 models only.
 You can then get a sense of how long the fitting will take and how much resources each branch will require.